How Media Training Helps Authors Before Interviews

-Successful book publicity campaigns are built; beneficial media relationships must be earned.
-When selected for an interview, it’s crucial for an author to prepare well.
+When selected for an interview, an author must prepare well.
 So, whether across the table from a news reporter, under the glare of TV lights, or behind your desk with a phone in hand, be ready.
 Media interviews often yield the most significant opportunity for an author, expert, or business leader to promote a book — and yet they pose many challenges if not handled successfully.

-With careful preparation, successful authors can deliver messages with poise and focus — turning the interview into an opportunity to present your marketing messages to thousands of readers, viewers, and listeners with remarkable and even profitable results.
+Media trainers help authors deliver messages with poise and focus — turning the interview into an opportunity to present book marketing messages to thousands of readers, viewers, and listeners with remarkable and even profitable results.

 Take the Lead